William H. Bobbitt

 about her grandmother, is that she smoked a pipe.

-William Bobbitt remembers her most for holding him on her lap and telling him stories about the Civil War and how
+William remembers her most for holding him on her lap and telling him stories about the Civil War and how

-Rueben Andrew Jackson "Jack" Fortenberry, fought at the Battle of Lookout Mountain, Chattanooga, TN (24 Nov 1863).
+their grandfather, Jack, fought at the Battle of Lookout Mountain, Chattanooga, TN (24 Nov 1863).
 Jack lost a leg in the war.

 In 1866, they came to Arkansas by covered wagon.